Gynaecomastia Surgery – Important Things To Consider

 Don’t expect absolute 100% perfect results because that isn’t really common with major surgery, so you need to be realistic.

 You may have some asymmetry in the scar position, your body shape, or maybe even both.
 In my case, my scars are uneven because I needed to have more tissue removed from one side than the other but my body shape is symmetrical (relatively).

 Plan For Recovery

 This can be a major procedure that causes a lot of disruption to your day-to-day life and you might not be able to do a lot of fairly basic things for a while.
 You won’t be able to drive, you will have restricted arm movement and you might not be able to reach overhead.
 So it’s important to think ahead.

 What Is A Gynaecomastia Procedure?

-The condition gynaecomastia is in simple terms, swelling in the male chest area, causing the development of breast tissue in most cases.
-The most common cause is an imbalance of testosterone and estrogen in males and is often linked to obesity.
+The condition gynecomastia is in simple terms, swelling in the male chest area, causing the development of breast tissue in most cases.
+The main reason for this is typically an imbalance of testosterone and estrogen in males, and it’s often associated with obesity.

 There is also fatty gynecomastia, also known as pseudo-gynaecomastia.
 This is where the enlargement in the chest area is caused by the build-up of stored body fat.

 This is what I had.
 My surgeon did confirm this for me.
 And I guess that’s no great surprise, given the body fat levels I reached when I was at my heaviest.